 There are companies in the construction industry which do not favour standardization; these companies benefit from revenue and profits from change orders (variations), inevitably resulting in claims increasing cost to the client.

-However, the overall construction industry does realise the need for change and standardisation, the UK Government, (one of the largest clients) on 23 March 2016, published ‘The Government Construction Strategy’. responding to the need for improvement of productivity
+However, the overall construction industry does realise the need for change and standardisationpublished ‘The Government Construction Strategy’. responding to the need for improvement of productivity, the UK Government, (one of the largest clients) on 23 March 2016,

 Standardization and classification systems development